Haivision/srt/docs/statistics.md

 TODO:

 - abbreviation
 - sent -> received - right? or if it's sent than it's receiver statistics.
-Correct in the table as well.
+Correct in the table as well. -> Maxim should check

 ### pktRecvNAKTotal

 The total number of NAK packets sent back to the sender by the receiver.
 Essentially means LOSS reports.
 Available for receiver.

 TODO: received -> sent?
 Or if it's received, than it's sender statistics.
-Correct in the table as well.
+Correct in the table as well. -> Maxim to check

 ### usSndDurationTotal